 Nor is a frugal camper unsafe.

 A frugal RVer is one who makes common-sense decisions toward getting good value from every camping activity and dollar.

 If you do any kind of shopping, you’ve noticed that the same product can be sold by many retailers and nearly as many different prices.

-Other retailers offer discounts who make more or larger purchases such as Frequent Buyer programs.
+Other retailers offer discounts to those who make more or larger purchases, such as frequent buyer programs.

 If you’re buying something bigger, like an RV, prices aren’t always set in stone, and discounts or price reductions are expected.